avilum/waycup/README.md

 3. The "Wake Up" packet is received by the server.
 3. The server runs a generic script, that exposes the service (SSH, HTTP, Anything) to the client on the same (or on a new) port.
 4. If the server supports routing tables manipulation, the iptables can be modified and the client can keep communicating over the same port. see ./server.sh for more information.

-## Use Cases:
-1. Hide services from security scanners(Shodan, Censys...) and hackers (port scanning shit just got real).
-2. Keep your server a secret while it listens to www facing ports.
-It's like a black hole.
-2. Expose a service's functionality on a port only to clients with a pre-shared secret, without modifying the application layer or managing users.
-4. Copy/Paste where you don't want to configure a proxy like nginx.
-Also, it's easy to fingerprint nginx.
-This is a copy/paste solution with almost no dependencies.

-### Less secure (but nice) use cases:
-1. Use as an API for remote calls on a machine (run a generic script)
-2. When SSH is not (or can't be) installed - pure reverse bash shell.
-3. Pentesting and Red Teams.

 # Examples